-Marx's Revenge: the resurgence of capitalism and the death of statist socialism by Meghnad Desai Verso 2002 £19.00 trying to make sense of Adam Smith by picking out the bits they like and ignoring the rest).
+Marx's Revenge: the resurgence of capitalism and the death of statist socialism by Meghnad Desai Verso 2002 £19.00

 This book is now in paperback.
 The heavens rejoice when a sinner repents.
 Desai is quite sure himself whether he does this (after all, he's only talking about the death of 'statist' socialism), but he goes far enough to gladden the hearts of revolutionary capitalists and leave serious doubts in the red mind.